Setting goals is one thing. Find out how to make your plans a reality.

 Reward yourself.
 Working toward your goals is hard work.
 Think of small rewards to give yourself when you accomplish something big or small.
 These bonuses will help you stay motivated.

 Have an accountability partner.
 It's important to not try to complete your goals alone.
 Find one or two people who will help you stick to your plan.
-This can be a friend, a job coach, or your Parole Officer.
+This can be a friend, a job coach, or your supervising agent (or corrections agent).
 Your partner will remind you of deadlines and give you encouragement when you face setbacks.

 "You are never too old to set another goal or to dream a new dream."